niyeldeii/essays/thinking_sand_blog_post.md

 > "Thou shalt not make a machine in the likeness of a human mind."
 > — *The Orange Catholic Bible, Dune*

-Herbert's warning wasn't about sentient machines turning evil.
-It was about cognitive dependency—the slow surrender of human reason to silicon convenience.
+Herbert's warning focused on cognitive dependency—the slow surrender of human reason to silicon convenience.

 The Butlerian Jihad, which spawned this commandment, was a rebellion not against conscious AI, but against humanity's own addiction to offloaded thought.
 The machines hadn't enslaved humanity through malice; they'd enslaved it through comfort.
 The "cancerous growth" was our own forgotten capacity to reason, plan, and remember.